 Vehicle exterior must not have any dents, paint blemishes, bubbling, chips, rust, or visible primer.
 Body repairs to the vehicle must be completed according to professional practices and standards.

 Engine and engine compartment must be stock for the model year of the vehicle without any performance enhancements.
-Engine and engine compartment must be clean and free of rust and damage.
+Engine and engine compartment must be clean and detailed with no damaged, deteriorated or rusted parts.

-Vehicle interior must be in excellent original or restored condition with no tears, stains, or significant wear and tear, and be neat and clean.
-If the vehicle is in original condition, minor restoration to the original upholstery are acceptable.
+Vehicle interior must be in excellent original or restored condition with no tears, stains, or significant wear.
+Minor restoration to the original upholstery are acceptable.
 Upholstery conditions also apply to motorcycle seats.

 Accepted parts and accessories